fooooter/drain/README.md

 - `supported_encodings` - a list of all compression algorithms supported by the server.
 It can currently contain only "gzip" and "br".
 - `use_encoding` - a name of encoding which will be used to compress the response body.
 It should match the `supported_encodings` field.

+Changing the `bind` field requires restarting the server for it to take effect.

 ### Usage

 Each page should be a Rust module defined in a separate file, declared in lib.rs and have the following structure: